What should I know about Disability Support Services?

 Will faculty/staff be informed of a student's specific disability or be able to view documentation?

-Besides contacting Disability Support or OTC Online, instructors and content creators can learn more about accessibility by exploring the WCAG 2.0 Quick Reference published by the World Wide Web Consortium, who help set international standards for the internet.
+Instructors and content creators can learn more about accessibility by exploring the WCAG 2.0 Quick Reference published by the World Wide Web Consortium, who help set international standards for the internet.

 Instructors are also welcome to search Canvas commons for courses on accessibility.
 Many of these courses are self-paced and can provide a better understanding why accessibility and universal design are so important, as well as how-to training for providing content.
 OTC Online recommends “Accessibility 101: Principles of Accessible Design” by Jess Thompson, Washington State Board for Community & Technical Colleges.